hotdaamn/asuswrt-merlin-wiki/Using-ipset.md

 * to dynamically update iptables rules against IP addresses or ports without performance penalty;
 * to express complex IP address and ports based rulesets with one single iptables rule and benefit from the speed of IP sets.

 This is an example of using [ipset utility](http://manpages.ubuntu.com/manpages/lucid/man8/ipset.8.html) with two different set types: iphash and nethash.
-The example shows how to block [Tor](https://www.torproject.org/) nodes (iphash set type — number of ip addresses) and how to block whole countries (nethash set type - number of ip subnets).
+The example shows how to block incoming connection form [Tor](https://www.torproject.org/) nodes (iphash set type — number of ip addresses) and how to block incoming connection from whole countries (nethash set type - number of ip subnets).

 Please, enable and format [JFFS](https://github.com/RMerl/asuswrt-merlin/wiki/JFFS) through WEB UI, place this content to `/jffs/scripts/firewall-start`